jcurbelo/fix-birthday-html/README.md

 # fix-birthday-html

-Simple script that fixes small typo (htlm) on my 30th birthay cake 🎂 and produces a readble HTML code.
+Simple script that fixes small typo (htlm) on my 30th birthday cake 🎂 and produces a readable HTML code.

 ## How to use it